• Skip to primary navigation

 Instructions

-• While your pork rests, reduce marinade with remaining pineapple juice.
+• While your chicken rests, reduce the marinade with the remaining pineapple juice.
 The sauce will appear split at first.
-Do not dismay.
 Continue cooking until at least syrupy, or preferably jammy.

 Notes